 Sadly, I could not find a handy list of the Taraxacum foodchain.

-But I am a believer of the fact that we have to start thinking of 'weeds' in the context of the ecosystem they support, not just as our personal enemies.
-For example, over the years I have heard people lament the absence of butteflies, but not one of them has even hesitated when pulling out nettles, the main food source for at least two of the most favourite butterflies' caterpillars: red admiral (Vanessa atalanta) and peacock (Aglais io)!
+But I am a believer in the fact that we have to start thinking of 'weeds' in the context of the ecosystem they support, not just as our personal enemies.
+For example, over the years I have heard people lament the absence of butterflies, but not one of them has even hesitated when pulling out nettles, the main food source for at least two of the most favourite butterflies' caterpillars: red admiral (Vanessa atalanta) and peacock (Aglais io)!
 No caterpillars = no butterflies, right?